nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor.rst

 *************

 Sensor series data is organized into a static set of columns, specified at init.
-The sensor series :cpp:member:`bt_mesh_sensor_series::get` callback must be implemented to enable the sensor's series data feature.
+The sensor series :c:member:`bt_mesh_sensor_series.get` callback must be implemented to enable the sensor's series data feature.
 Only some sensor types support series access, see the sensor type's documentation.
 The format of the column may be queried with :c:func:`bt_mesh_sensor_column_format_get`.